hoodiecrow/ConsTcl/README.md

   }
 ```

 The `` display `` method is used by the `` display `` standard procedure to print the external representation or a human-readable version of an instance.
+In the latter case the method will be overridden.

 <table border=1><thead><tr><th colspan=2 align="left">(concrete instance) display (internal)</th></tr></thead><tr><td>port</td><td>an output port</td></tr><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>